 - Taking the substance with dubious quality.
 Mitragyna speciosa is unregulated in most US states, and in some cases, it can be cut with other drugs.
 These additions could amplify the effects of this substance and encourage substance abuse.

 - Use with other substances.
 Taking more than one substance with mind-altering and opioid delivering benefits can have Kratom drug interactions that elevate the side effects and risk factors of the substances used.

 - Kratom addiction.
 Being addicted to the feeling derived could also drive the use of too much Kratom.

 Regarding the doses and frequency of use, there could be a wide range of Kratom overdose symptoms, which manifest in various ways.

 These Symptoms, Which Indicate a Departure From a Normal State of Health and Are Suggestive of Substance Abuse, Include:

 - dry mouth

-In almost 80% of kratom deaths, the decedents had a history of misuse, and there is no confirmed information they had addressed the complaints to the medical centers.
-That is why a timely visit to a drug rehab facility can save a life.
-In general, kratom-related fatalities were less than 1% of all the State Unintentional Drug Overdose Reporting System overdose deaths from July 2016 to December 2017.
+In almost 80% of related deaths, the descendants had a history of misuse, and there is no confirmed information they had addressed the complaints to the medical centers.
+That is why a timely visit to a drug rehab center can save a life.
+In general, Kratom-related fatalities were less than 1% of all the State Unintentional Drug Overdose Reporting System overdose deaths from July 2016 to December 2017.

 How To Prevent Drug Misuse